fboender/ansible-cmdb/README.md

 ### Extending

 You can specify multiple directories that need to be scanned for output.
-This lets you add more custom information by creating a directory that looks like the output of Ansible's 'setup' module, but contains fake entries with your own information.
+This lets you add more custom information to existing hosts or even completely new hosts.

 For example, if your normal ansible `setup` output contains: